Learn More About Carolyn

 Carolyn has engaged in numerous pro bono activities including working with Philadelphia’s Consumer Bankruptcy Assistance Project (CBAP) to provide representation to consumer debtors filing for bankruptcy protection, as well as assisting homeowners to avoid foreclosure or sheriff’s sale via Philadelphia’s Mortgage Foreclosure Conciliation Program.

 Carolyn enjoys serving her community partners.
 She is President of Lechu Neranena, serves as Chair of JOFA’s Philadelphia Chapter and on its Journal Editorial Board.
-She also sits on the Board of Trustees of Kohelet Yeshiva and the Advisory Board of Trustees of Politz Day School, Cherry Hill, NJ.
+She also sits on the Board of Trustees of both Kohelet Yeshiva and the Jewish Federation of Greater Philadelphia.

 Carolyn received her Juris Doctor from Columbia University School of Law, where she served on the Editorial Board of the Columbia Journal of Transnational Law and was named a Harlan Fiske Stone Scholar.
 She also earned a Master of Arts degree in Arabic Language and Literature from Columbia University’s Graduate School of Arts and Sciences and was awarded a fellowship in the Department of Middle East Languages and Cultures.
 Carolyn received her Bachelor of Arts degree, magna cum laude and Phi Beta Kappa, from Barnard College where she majored in English.

 In the business space, the firm’s clients include start-up and early stage entrepreneurs, professionals and consultants, as well as emerging growth and mature companies.

 In the employment law, debtor-creditor and bankruptcy areas, our clients include individuals, business entities, institutions and organizations on both sides of the employer-employee, debtor-creditor and financial distress equation.